Our history

 By 1993, SPCA featured 37 Centre’s in the North Island and 12 in the South Island.

-One of the biggest changes in SPCA’s history came almost five years ago, with the joining together of all SPCA entities into one national organisation in 2017.
-It was a significant change for everyone at SPCA as we merged into one, with merge allowing us to introduce new national policies and procedures allowing for consistency from Centre to Centre.
+One of the biggest changes in SPCA’s history came with the joining together of all SPCA entities into one national organisation in 2017.
+It was a significant change for everyone at SPCA as we merged into one, allowing us to introduce new national policies and procedures and creating consistency from Centre to Centre.